cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 `html-webpack-plugin@4` is required because the projects created with the Vue CLI v4 use Webpack v4.

-Next configure the dev-server to use the same Webpack configuration used by Vue CLI:
+Next configure the dev-server to use the same Webpack configuration used by Nuxt.
+Place the following in `cypress/plugins/index.js`, creating the relevant directories.

 ```js
 const { startDevServer } = require('@cypress/webpack-dev-server')